wlmacmathclub/contest/README.md

     - Contest Name: the name of the contest as it appears on the permission form
     - Contest Date: the date of the contest as it appears on the permission form
-    - Email From: the sending email address. it is recommended that you use `noreply@mackenziemathclub.tk` as it has the appropriate SPF/DKIM records in place (to prevent getting marked as spam/fraud).
+    - Email From: the sending email address.
+It is recommended that you use `noreply@mackenziemathclub.tk` as it has the appropriate SPF/DKIM records in place (to prevent getting marked as spam/fraud).
 However, any email address will technically work.
     - Email Name: the name of the sender as it appears on the email.
 It is recommended to use `Mackenzie Math Club` for consistency.
     - Email Public Key: this is the public api key taken from mailjet
     - Email Private Key: this is the private/secret api key from mailjet
     - Email Subject & Email Body: these fields are self explanatory.
 However, this program allows you to use some level of templating by replacing some predetermined strings with data. mail.go#L49 shows a complete list.
+5. Send!

+### Libraries Used
+- Fyne (for the GUI)
+- Maroto (for generating PDFs)
+- Mailjet (for sending emails via the API)
+- Dialog (for file selection dialog because the Fyne default was poorly written)